 It displays a clear, crisp picture on a 3.5-inch screen in a real-time video stream.
 Making out what your little treasures are up to will be a breeze.

+We also love how versatile the Infant Optics monitor is.
+If you want to watch and listen, turn on the screen and audio.
 Want to settle down and watch your favorite Netflix series?
-Use screen only, the monitor has illuminated LED lights to alert you to babies’ cries.
+Use the screen only.
+The monitor has illuminated LED lights to alert you to your babies’ cries.

-- Out of range alarm.
+- Out-of-range alarm.

 - Nursery temperature display.